CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (a) The commissioner shall grant a medical waiver in the event that doing so would not jeopardize public safety pursuant to Saf-C 909.09(b).

-(b) In the event the commissioner grants a medical waiver, he or she shall notify the driver-applicant, the medical examiner and the co-applicant, if applicable, of the terms of the waiver.
+(b) In the event the commissioner grants a medical waiver, they shall notify the driver-applicant, the medical examiner, and the co-applicant, if applicable, of the terms of the waiver.

 Saf-C 909.11 Denial of Medical Waiver.

-(a) In the event the commissioner denies a medical waiver, he shall notify the driver-applicant in writing.
+(a) In the event the commissioner denies a medical waiver, they shall notify the driver-applicant in writing.

 (b) Each person denied a medical waiver shall have an opportunity for an administrative hearing in accordance with the provisions of Saf-C 200.